 Transliteration:( Allaahul lazee khalaqa Sab'a Samaawaatinw wa minal ardi mislahunna yatanazzalul amru bainahunna lita'lamooo annal laaha 'alaa kulli shai'in Qadeerunw wa annal laaha qad ahaata bikulli shai'in 'ilmaa )

-12.It is Allah who created seven heavens, and the same number of earths like (49) them.
-They continue to get the command (50), that you may know that Allah has power (51) over all the things, and that Allah encircles (52) all the things in His knowledge.
+"It is Allah who created seven heavens, and the same number of earths like them.
+His command descends between them, that you may know that Allah has power over all things and that Allah encompasses all things in His knowledge."

 12. It is Allah Who has created seven heavens and of the earth the like thereof.
 His command descends between them, that you may know that Allah has power over all things, and that Allah surrounds all things with (His) knowledge.